PlebusSupremus1234/LemonScript/README.md

 print(isPrime(17)) # true
 ```
-More examples covering the functionality of LemonScript can be found [here](https://github.com/PlebusSupremus1234/LemonScript/tree/master/examples).
+Many more examples covering the functionality of LemonScript can be found [here](https://github.com/PlebusSupremus1234/LemonScript/tree/master/examples).

 A full list on all the functionality of LemonScript and how to use it can be found [here](https://github.com/PlebusSupremus1234/LemonScript/blob/master/documentation.md).